RESTful-Drupal/restful/docs/api_url.md

 See [this](https://github.com/Gizra/angular-restful-auth) AngularJs example that shows a login from a fully decoupled web app to a Drupal backend.

+Note: If you use basic auth under .htaccess password you might hit a flood exception, as the server is sending the .htaccess user name and password as the authentication.
+In such a case you may set the ``restful_skip_basic_auth`` to TRUE, in order to avoid using it.
+This will allow enabling and disabling the basic auth on different environments.

 ```bash
 # (Change username and password)